Nelson

 Current mission

-Stake your name →What does the Nelson name mean?
+Help rebuild the Nelson clan →What does the Nelson name mean?

-Patronymic — son of Niel or Nels (Scandinavian Niall); strong in Norfolk and the Danelaw before Admiral Nelson made it anthemic.
+Patronymic, son of Niel or Nels (Scandinavian Niall); strong in Norfolk and the Danelaw before Admiral Nelson made it anthemic.

 The history of Nelson